Blueberry Muffin Recipe

 This post may contain affiliate links.
 Please see our disclosure policy.

-If you like muffins try my Pistachio Muffins, Blackberry Muffins and Blueberry Banana Muffins!
+If you like muffins, try my Pistachio Muffins, Blackberry Muffins and Blueberry Banana Muffins!
+Or, explore all my favorite one bowl muffin recipes.

 Fresh blueberry muffin recipe with a streusel topping.